 This is where an airplane wing and helicopter rotor blade take on different characteristics.
 The rotor is spinning just like a propeller and therefore not only produces lift it also produces thrust.

 If you think of a rotor as a propeller, it is really easy to understand how a helicopter can fly in all directions.
 Okay, let’s take that complicated rotor system off our RC helicopter and replace it with a simple propeller.
-This propeller is on the top of our helicopter exactly horizontal to the ground so the thrust is pulling the heli straight up.
+This propeller is on the top of our helicopter exactly horizontal & level to the ground so the thrust is pulling the heli straight up.

-is increased (assuming the helicopter is not sitting at an angle such as on the side of a hill).
-If we match the amount of thrust from the propeller to the pull of gravity, the helicopter now hovers.
+In this very simple example, the helicopter will lift off the ground and go straight up as the propeller speeds up or the pitch is increased (assuming the helicopter is not sitting at an angle such as on the side of a hill).
+If we match the amount of thrust generated by the propeller to the pull of gravity force, the helicopter now hovers.